-There was a time when I used to be the guy who talked more than he listened; that may still be true, but the difference is that I listen today.
-I do not just hear your words when you speak; I actually listen to you.
+There was a time when I was the guy who talked more than he listened; that may still be true, but the difference is that I listen today.
+I do not just hear your words; I actually listen to you.
 The difference may seem subtle on the surface; my experience demonstrates that the results are fairly profound.
 People enjoy being acknowledged and recognized; who doesn’t want the person they are communicating with to understand what they are saying?

 I laugh every time I view this video on listening.
 Of course, it is not realistic, but I think it’s closer to reality than many of us would like to believe about ourselves.
 Broad sweeping generalization alert: Men and women listen differently, not just what we listen to, but also how we listen and respond to each other.

 Again, this broad sweeping generalization alert: men listen more to content and connect through content as the primary vehicle for connecting.
-Women more often listen to what’s behind the content, feelings, intention, energy, as the primary means of connecting, the content is not always at the forefront.
-In the video clip of the “Lemon Scene” in the film The Breakup, the male character does not acknowledge the female character’s need to be heard; her requests do not seem important to him.
-To the male, a very exaggerated character of this particular male-type, he brought home lemons, that he didn’t recognize that they were going to be for the centerpiece, therefore, here lemons were not fruitful, is not a relevant fact.
-To him, she asked for lemons and he honored her request, she should be grateful.
+Women more often listen to what’s behind the content, feelings, intention, and energy, as the primary means of connecting; the content is not always at the forefront.
+In the “Lemon Scene” video clip from the film The Breakup, the male character does not acknowledge the female character’s need to be heard; her requests seem unimportant to him.
+To the male, a very exaggerated character of this particular male-type, he brought home lemons, which he didn’t recognize were going to be the centerpiece; therefore, the fact that the lemons were not fruitful is not relevant.
+To him, she asked for lemons, and he honored her request; she should be grateful.
 Of course, few of us are this extreme, but I think many of us can relate to the scene and how it plays out in our own lives.
-To me, listening was the key element missing on both their parts; this facilitated fighting, resentment, and the eventual breakup that followed in the movie.
+To me, listening was the key element missing on both their parts; this led to fighting, resentment, and the eventual breakup in the movie.
 I think this happens more often than folks think.
 The skill and art of listening are critical in our need for deep and meaningful connections.

 “This is the problem with dealing with someone who is actually a good listener.
 They don’t jump in on your sentences, saving you from actually finishing them, or talk over you, allowing what you do manage to get out to be lost or altered in transit.
 Instead, they wait, so you have to keep going.”
 Sarah Dessen, Just Listen